RedVoxInc/redvox-examples/docs/source/02_other_sensors_from_report.md

 For more information on Sensors, visit the
 [Sensor Data Documentation](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#sensor-data)
-and the [Sensor Subclasses](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#sensor-subclass-functions) to see what X,Y,Z data and other possible functions available per sensor.
+and the [Sensor Subclasses](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window/station#sensor-subclass-functions) to see what X,Y,Z data and other possible functions are available per sensor.

 The next example focuses on obtaining [Metadata and State of Health data](03_metadata_soh_from_report.md).